MicroStrategy/embedding-sdk-docs/docs/index.md

    :::tip

    Check out all the [properties](./add-functionality/methods-and-properties.md#properties) you can set in the `microstrategy.dossier.create(props)` method.
 You can do many things with the [properties](./add-functionality/methods-and-properties.md#properties).
-To name a few, you can set filters, show/hide UI elements, and adjust the size of the embedded dossier.
+To name a few, you can set filters, show/hide UI elements, and adjust the size of the embedded dashboard.

    :::